roncampbell/IRE2018/index.md

 We'll also be writing multi-line formulas, joining each line with an odd device called a <code>pipe</code>.
 It looks like this: <code>%>%</code>.
 And yes, there's a shortcut: In Windows, type Shift-Control-M; in Mac, type Shift-Command-M.

 In R we usually work in "projects" and keep the data in one place.
 While we won't be creating a project for this class, we will go partway -- we'll set a working directory.
-The directory we'll use is whichever one the IRE-NICAR staff placed our data.
+The directory we'll use is wherever the IRE-NICAR staff placed our data.
 (We'll find out before class.)
 To set the working directory go to the Session menu and click on Set Working Directory.
 We'll then look for the correct directory.
 Now it's time to import some data.

     > AlligatorBites <- read_csv("Alligator_Bites.csv")
     > View(AlligatorBites)